ajanes780/Robots/README.md

 # POC

 - Use a API for state
-- Map and display state
+- Map, Filter and display state dynamicly as the user seraches
 - Filter and update state based on custom search

   <a href="https://605f8c7dfd0e7c7598baa55d--lucid-mahavira-7fa8f3.netlify.app/">Try it out here </a>